DIY Sloth Notepads

-I wanted to make another notepad and decided it was time for a DIY sloth notepad!
-Their heart shaped faces and noses make them a perfect choice for Valentine’s Day.
-Last year I made penguin notepads and the year before that fox notepads – I guess as you can see, I really enjoy making notepads!
-They are so handy, and when they look this cute, they are perfect for displaying at your desk!
+Last year for Valentine’s Day I made penguin notepads and the year before that fox notepads.
+I really enjoy making these animal notepads.
+They are so handy, and when they look this cute, they are perfect for displaying on your desk!

-I created these notepads with my Cricut Explore, but you don’t need a cutting machine to make these – I have both the SVG cut file and a PDF pattern available at the end of this post. :) Make one for yourself or gift it to someone special this Valentine’s Day.
+I created these sloth notepads with my Cricut Explore, but you don’t need a cutting machine to make these.
+They are definitely easier to make with a cutting machine, as there are some tiny pieces.
+If you do make them by hand, you can use a black pen or marker for many of the tiniest details to make it a little easier.
+Make a notepad for yourself or gift it to someone special this Valentine’s Day.
 Add a note to the inside and it becomes the perfect valentine!

 Supplies Needed for the DIY Sloth Notepads